12 Essential Tips for Driving Safely in India

 On Indian roads, honking is not rude—it is a communication method.

-Trucks and buses often have signs saying “Sound Horn”, letting you know it’s okay to honk when overtaking.
+Trucks and buses often have signs that say “Sound Horn,” letting you know it’s okay to honk when overtaking.

 Keep it short and polite, though.